 This was my third trip to Mahabalipuram in 13+ years or so.
-Every time I travelled to Mahabalipuram I used a different mode of transport to go and a different camera with me.
+Every time I traveled to Mahabalipuram I used a different mode of transport to go and a different camera with me.
 This time, I stopped at Mahabalipuram on way to Chola Temple Trail.
 Saw the rock-cut temples and caves once again.
 Shore temple at dusk looked majestic as ever with winds of time showing on its sea face.
-For the first time, I went to the backpackers area of Mahabalipuram or Mahabs as the happening youth of Chennai call it.
+For the first time, I went to the backpacker’s area of Mahabalipuram or Mahabs as the happening youth of Chennai call it.

 There are shacks and small guesthouses lined along the beach with the Shore temple jutting out on the right.
 You see only foreigners here and wonder where in the world are you.
 In my last visits, I do not remember the stone carvers whom I noticed aplenty this time, almost everywhere in the city, carving big and small idols as if keeping the ancient profession of the land alive.
 This time, we hired a Moped and drove through the lanes in the city.
 And the far-off caves like Tiger cave.